10up/ElasticPress/README.md

 ## Purpose

-Anyone who has tried to anything fancy with WordPress search such as filtering by multiple taxonomies or post meta keys knows that it is lacking.
+Anyone who has tried to do anything fancy with WordPress search such as filtering by multiple taxonomies or post meta keys knows that it is lacking.
 Elasticsearch is a powerful open-source search engine powered by Java.
-Coupling WordPress and Elasticsearch allows us to do amazing things with search at lightning speed such as filtering by multiple taxonomies, fuzzy matching, auto complete, etc.
+Coupling WordPress and Elasticsearch allows us to do amazing things with search at lightning speed such as filtering by multiple taxonomies, fuzzy matching, auto complete, the list goes on and on.

 ## Installation